thephez/docs-platform/docs/tutorials/contracts-and-documents/register-a-data-contract.md

 The fifth tab shows a data contract configured to store contract history.
 This allows all contract revisions to be retrieved in the future as needed.

+The sixth tab shows a data contract configured for creating NFTs.
+It allows documents to be deleted, transferred, or traded.
+It also limits document creation to the contract owner.
+See the [NFT explanation section](../../explanations/nft.md) for more details about NFTs on Dash Platform. **_Note: the JavaScript SDK supports NFT contract registration, but does not currently support trades or transfers._**

 > 🚧
 >
 > Since Platform v0.25.16, each document property must assign `position` value to support [backwards compatibility](https://github.com/dashpay/platform/pull/1594) for contract updates.